sujato/cullavagga/dpcv-project.md

 In typing, it is not necessary to know the language.
 In fact, familiarity with Pali may be a disadvantage, as it may shape the typists’ perceptions and expectations.
 Thus I propose:

-- **Typing to be undertaken by a commercial typing firm, with proofreading done by Pali scholars or students.**
+- **Typing to be undertaken by a commercial typing firm, with proofreading done by Pali scholars.**

 In a project such as this it is common to have the initial typing done *twice* independently, and the two versions compared.
 This, as scholars of the Theravada tradition would know, echoes the technique that legend says was used by Acariya Buddhaghosa.
 It is said that after writing the Visuddhimagga, the devas took it away, and he had to write it again; and then a third time also.
 Finally all three versions were compared side by side, and not one character was found to differ.